-It was pleasing that with all the challenges of 2020 the AIDF continued to strengthen all part of its operations including its loan portfolio and advance its strategy of seeking to increase and diversify its investor base.
+The AIDF continued to strengthen all parts of its operations including its loan portfolio and advancing its strategy of seeking to increase and diversify its investor base.
 This has been achieved by continuing to build strong relationships with, and a deeper understanding of, our existing associate clients and Diocesan entities, along with developing relationships with other Dioceses and their investment funds.
-A major attribute of an investment in the AIDF is that it is an ethical and secure investment in the ministries of the Diocese.
+As outlined by the Chair a major attribute of an investment in the AIDF is that it is an ethical and secure investment in the ministries of the Diocese.